 Urgency motivates—but must be authentic.

-8. Leverage Social Proof and Storytelling
+8. Social Proof and Storytelling Boost Salesman Credibility

 Humans love stories.
 They also trust other people’s experiences more than your claims.